Salt cellar: History

-Greek artifacts from the classical period in the shape of small bowls are often called saltcellars.
+Greek artifacts from the classical period in the shape of small bowls are often called salt cellars.
 Their function remains uncertain, though they may have been used for condiments including salt.
 The Romans had the salinum, a receptacle typically of silver and regarded as essential in every household.
 The salinum had ceremonial importance as the container of the (salt) offering made during the meal, but it was also used to dispense salt to diners.

 During the Middle Ages, elaborate master salt cellars evolved.
 Placed at the head table, this large receptacle was a sign of status and prosperity, prominently displayed.
 It was usually made of silver and often decorated in motifs of the sea.
 In addition to the master salt, smaller, simpler salt cellars were distributed for diners to share; these could take forms as simple as slices of stale bread.
 The social status of guests could be measured by their positions relative to the master's large salt cellar: high-ranking guests sat above the salt while those of lesser importance sat below the salt.

 Large, ornate master salts continued to be made through the Renaissance and Baroque periods, becoming more ceremonial.
 In England, the ornamental master salt came to be called a standing salt, because it was not passed but remained in place.
 By 1588, reference is documented in England to the "trencher salt"; by the early 18th century, these had mostly supplanted large salts.
 Tiny salt spoons appear in the 17th century, and in increasing numbers as the use of trencher salts increased.

 The advent of the Industrial Revolution in the late 18th to early 19th centuries rendered both salt and salt cellars commonplace.
 From about 1825 pressed glass manufacture became an industry and thrived; because they were easy to mold, salt cellars were among the earliest items mass-produced by this method.
 Similarly, the development of Sheffield plate (18th century), then electroplating (19th century), led to mass production of affordable silver-plated wares, including salt cellars.

 Salt shakers began to appear in the Victorian era, and patents show attempts to deal with the problem of salt clumping, but they remained the exception rather than the norm.
 It was not until after 1911, when anti-caking agents began to be added to table salt, that salt shakers gained favor and open salts began to fall into disuse.